How to Plant, Grow, and Care for Creeping Speedwell

 Don’t over-fertilize this plant.
 In rich environments, it can rapidly invade other parts of your garden.
 If you want to set a schedule, the maximum fertilization should be once in early spring and once in early summer.
 Skip the fall and winter months.

 Veronica-species plants spread via runners under the soil surface.
-They will readily self-propagate in that way.
-They will also form roots at stem nodes, so are a good choice for cuttings or air layering.
-Plant division’s also an option.
+They readily self-propagate in that way.
+They also form roots at stem nodes, so they are a good choice for cuttings or air layering.
+Plant division is also an option.

 It’s possible to root additional plants in place by pressing a stem node underneath the soil’s surface.
 This is a variation on air layering that works very well with Veronica species.